firewraith2/wanimation-test/docs/README.md

 └── animations.xml
 ```

-### Tile Mode Objects
+### Tile Mode Sprites

-The following objects require **special handling**.
+The following sprites require **special handling**.
-If you want to generate frames for any of them, your folder must be named exactly the same as the **object name**, otherwise the Frames Generator cannot process them correctly:
+If you want to generate frames for any of them, your folder must be named exactly the same as the **sprite name**, otherwise the Frames Generator cannot process them correctly:

 ```
 s01p01a1, s01p01a2, s08p01a1, s13p03a1, s13p03a2, s20p01a1, s20p01a2,
 v01p05b1, v01p05b2, v01p05b3, v04p03a1, v19p06a1, v37p02a1
 ```

-These are the only objects that need this special treatment.
-For all other objects, folder names can be anything.
+These are the only sprites that need this special treatment.
+For all other sprites, folder names can be anything.

 **Where to get these files:**

 These files are typically:

--   Generated by the Object Generator
+-   Generated by the Sprite Generator
 -   Extracted from the game using tools like GFXCrunch and SkyTemple

 ## Using the Frames Generator